Click HERE for guidelines and sign-ups.

-The Rules (quoted from the challenge announcement post):
+(quoted from the challenge announcement post):

 - All books must have been written at least 50 years ago to qualify; therefore, books must have been published no later than 1971 for this challenge.
 The only exceptions to this rule are books which were published posthumously but written before 1971.
 Recent translations of classic novels are acceptable.